ECheynet/NORA3/README.md

 [5] Cheynet, E., Solbrekke, I. M., Diezel, J. M., & Reuder, J. A one-year comparison of new wind atlases over the North Sea.
 Journal of Physics: Conference Series 2362 (1), 012009

+[6] Haakenstad, H., Breivik, Ø., Furevik, B. R., Reistad, M., Bohlinger, P., & Aarnes, O. J. (2021).
+NORA3: A nonhydrostatic high-resolution hindcast of the North Sea, the Norwegian Sea, and the Barents Sea.
+Journal of Applied Meteorology and Climatology, 60(10), 1443-1464.

+[7] Haakenstad, H., & Breivik, Ø. (2022).
+NORA3.
+Part II: Precipitation and temperature statistics in complex terrain modeled with a nonhydrostatic model.
+Journal of Applied Meteorology and Climatology, 61(10), 1549-1572.

 ## Example